KIT-IBPT/vinegar/doc/getting_started/dhcp.rst

 documentation in order to find out how to set the IP address of the boot server and the architecture-dependent path to the boot loader.

+If you cannot modify the configuration of an existing DHCP server, you might want to consider using [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html). dnsmasq can operator in proxyDHCP mode, meaning that it will be able to give information about the boot server to PXE clients without interfering with the operation of the regular DHCP server.
+Please refer to the dnsmasq documentation in order to learn how to configure proxyDHCP mode.

 We are going to set up the boot loader (GRUB 2) in the :ref:`next section
 <getting_started_environment>`.